 Your health or life can still be at risk in the mid to long term from secondary hazards even if you have escaped immediate danger.
-Secondary hazards from a disaster might include contaminated floodwater/drinking water, food spoilage and mould growth, which can lead to asthma, food poisoning, skin infections and vector borne diseases - eg dengue fever and malaria.
+Secondary hazards from a disaster might include contaminated floodwater and drinking water, food spoilage and mould growth, which can lead to asthma, food poisoning, skin infections and vector borne diseases - eg dengue fever and malaria.

 Where to get help

 In an emergency, always call Triple Zero (000) and ask for the ambulance, for immediate medical assistance.

 Speak to your doctor about any issues or concerns that you have as soon as possible.
 Your doctor will be able to help and can make referrals to specialist services.